instructed-glacier-model/igm-doc/docs/about/transition-IGM-2-to-3.md

 ```yaml
 null
 ```

-It must be stressed that the user modules override the official one, therefore, if you call a module that has the same name of an official one, the user one will be retained, and the official one will be ignored.
+It is important to note that user modules take precedence over official modules.
+If a user module shares the same name as an official module, the user module will override the official one, and the official module will be ignored.

+## Complex modules made more readables, and more customizable

+Key modules like `iceflow` and `data_assimilation` (formerly optimize) have been split into sub-files to improve readability, maintainability, and customization.
+Sometimes, you may need to modify an existing built-in module, e.g. to test a new feature in the iceflow emulator/solver, or new cost in the data assimilation.
+This can be achieved by creating a user module that overrides the built-in functionality.
+Check at the page on `user modules` in the documentation.

-# MISC
+# Parameter changes

-- write_particles is now part of the particule module
-- oggm_shop is now only tking care of downloading the data, and putting the data ready for IGM, therfore, oggm_shop must be followed by `load_ncdf`, or `local`
-- A new I/O module `local` as introduced to replace `load_XXX` and `write_XXX`: `local` uses library `xarray` that is more powerfull and can load both `netcdf` and `tif`.

 ## Parameter name change table for `iceflow` module